easymoney322/NAT-PMP-Spoof/README.md

 If, for some reason, the required data cannot be fetched, user must provide it manually by launch arguments:
 `NAT-PMP-Spoofer.exe -DA 192.168.1.228  -DM b1:6b:00:b5:ba:be  -PH 80 -PO 8080  -TCP  -GW 192.168.1.1  -GM c1:5c:0d:06:1e  -SM ba:be:de:fe:c8:ed -T 0`

-Providing additional data with launch arguments also increases speed of the programm, while also reducing network presence.
+Providing additional data with launch arguments increases speed of the programm, while also reducing network presence.

+## Creating and auto-renewing mappings
+Mappings will be renewed halfway through, as RFC proposes.
+Due to busy waiting, it will load the CPU.
+`NAT-PMP-Spoofer.exe -H -DA 192.168.1.228 -PH 9999 -T 1234`

+## Removing mappings
 * Removing UDP:
 `NAT-PMP-Spoofer.exe -R -DA 192.168.1.228 -PH 80`